 |Operational Expense||The money that organizations spend to turn inventory into throughput||the money that the organization spends to turn inputs: ideas/research/expertise into throughput, or output: reports, campaigns, sales|

 |Inventory||The money that the system has invested in purchasing things which it intends to sell||The money that the organization spends to generate revenue (salaries, marketing, consulting services, etc.)|

 5 Steps to Alleviate Constraints (and Improve Throughput)

-Goldratt explains that increasing flow through the constraint (bottleneck) is the only way that throughput can be increased.
-The following steps identify how to improve flow through a process or system constraint:
+Goldratt has explained that increasing flow through the constraint (bottleneck) is the only way that throughput can be increased.
+Therefore, the following steps can identify how to improve flow through a process or system constraint:

 1. Identify the constraint

 The constraint could come from a variety of sources, depending on the organization and the process:

 - Firstly, resources (people, equipment) can be a constraint.
 Where there is insufficient capacity to process work at an ideal rate.
 In Lean thinking, we would evaluate how to reduce waste to make better use of our current resources.